muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-🤣 Good one..
-Bcz cockroaches wld make it right, survive a cataclysm.

-Docu: "I wonder if we are viable form of life.
-Maybe we're just an evolutionary flash in the pan, and we'll be sitting right next to the dinaseurs at the cockroach museum"

----

 Walmart/Amazon were spending the same amt to generate similar revenue, then AMZN CapEx started to climb.
 Now WMT looks better.